Shane MacGowan: Early life

-MacGowan was born on 25 December 1957 in Pembury, Kent, the son of Irish parents who were visiting relatives in England at the time of his birth.
+Shane Patrick Lysaght MacGowan was born on Christmas Day 1957 in Pembury, Kent, the son of Irish parents who were visiting relatives in England at the time.
 MacGowan spent his early childhood in Tipperary, Ireland.
 His younger sister, Siobhan MacGowan, was born in 1963; she later became a journalist, writer, and songwriter.
 MacGowan and his family moved to England when he was aged six and a half.
-His father, Maurice, from a middle-class background in Dublin, worked in the offices of department store C&A; his mother, Therese, from Tipperary, worked as a typist at a convent, having previously been a singer, traditional Irish dancer, and model.
+His father, Maurice, from a middle class Dublin background, worked in the offices of department store C&A and instilled an early love of poetry in his son; his mother, Therese, from Tipperary, worked as a typist at a convent, having previously been a singer, traditional Irish dancer, and model.

 MacGowan lived in many parts of southeast England, such as Brighton, London, and the home counties, and attended an English public school.
 His father encouraged his precocious interest in literature; by age 11, MacGowan was reading authors including Fyodor Dostoyevsky, John Steinbeck, and James Joyce.
 At 13, he was among the winners of a literary contest sponsored by the Daily Mirror.
 In 1971, he left Holmewood House preparatory school in Langton Green, Kent, with a literature scholarship for Westminster School.
 Found in possession of drugs, he was expelled in his second year.
 At age 17, he spent six months in a psychiatric hospital due to drug addiction; while there, he was also diagnosed with acute situational anxiety.
-Briefly enrolled at St Martin's School of Art, he worked at the Rocks Off record shop in central London, and started a punk fanzine under the pseudonym Shane O'Hooligan.
+Briefly enrolled at St Martin's School of Art, he worked at the Rocks Off record shop in central London, and started a punk fanzine called Bondage under the pseudonym Shane O'Hooligan.
 He was first publicly noted in 1976 at a concert by London punk rock band the Clash, where his earlobe was damaged by future Mo-dettes bassist Jane Crockford.
 A photographer took a picture of him covered in blood, which was reported in the music paper NME with the headline "Cannibalism at Clash Gig".
 Shortly after this, he and bassist Shanne Bradley formed the punk band the Nipple Erectors (later known as the Nips).
+During this time he lived in the Kings Cross area, Bloomsbury, 32 Burton Street and 68 Cromer Street, and worked behind the bar at the National Hospital for Neurology and Neurosurgery (then called The National Hospitals for Nervous Diseases) social club.